CenturyLinkCloud/adm-kubernetes-on-clc/README.md

   bash kube-up.sh --clc_cluster_name=k8s_3 --minion_type=standard --minion_count=10 --datacenter=VA1 -mem=6 -cpu=4
 ```

+### Configuration files

+Various configuration files are written into the home directory under
+_.clc_kube/${CLC_CLUSTER_NAME}_ in several subdirectories

+* _config/_: ansible variable files containing parameters describing the master and minion hosts
+* _hosts/_: hosts files listing access information for the ansible playbooks
+* _kube/_: kubectl configuration files, and the basic-authentication password for admin access to the kubernetes api
+* _pki/_: public key infrastructure files enabling TLS communication in the cluster
+* _ssh/_: ssh keys for root access to the hosts

 ## Cluster Deletion
 To delete a cluster, log into the CenturyLink Cloud control portal and delete the
 parent server group that contains the Kubernetes Cluster.
 We hope to add a